Ironmuffins/Calculator/ReadMe.txt

 Add, subtract, multiply, divide, and get exponent functions.
 Can string together different operator calculations.
 User can use decimals.
-Basic visual design of calculator.
+Visual design of calculator.
-Selected numbers appear in display when clicked.
-Clear button functions.
+Clear button.
+Backspace button.

 Future features:
+Be able to change sign
+Add link to github
 Cap answer to certain length
+Highlight buttons when hovered add white padding on outside of calculator
 Fix error when pressing divide twice
-Fix error when pressing equals button multiple times Make it pretty
-Add keyboard support
+Fix error when pressing equals button multiple times Add keyboard support
-Be able to change sign